MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation.md

 - Click on **New A/B Experiment**, experiment configuration page is opened
 - Enter **Experiment Name**, **Description**, **Duration** (up to 21 days) and **Flight to Population %**
 - Under **Settings**, define the **Control Variant** and **Treatment Variant**
-  * Each variant is supported and defined by **Variables** (up to 10).
+  * Each variant is supported and defined by **Variables** (up to 10) and associated weight %.
 These variables are attributes on variant groups that allow you to bundle different set of user-experience via parameterization
   * This variable parametrization configures the feature settings for variants without deploying new code.
 This allows you to iterate faster on changes and make fixes and updates to live games.
-It is recommended to have name variable name in each of the variant group as a best practice of experimentation
+It is recommended to have same variable name in each of the variant group as a best practice of experimentation
-  * A/B Experimentation is a controlled experiment, hence, a weight % determines the traffic ratio to be in-flighted for target audience.
+  * A/B Experimentation is a controlled experiment, hence, a **weight %** determines the traffic ratio to be in-flighted for target audience.
 Ideally, a ratio of 1:1 is recommended
   * An experiment can be configured to run on a Segment
 - Click **Save Experiment** or **Save and Run Experiment**
   * With Save Experiment the experiment will be in **Drafted** status in the manage experiment page